Thespica/ffi-test/README.md

 Add JAVA SDK for GraphAr with FastFFI: If we do it successfully, we can consider that it proof the concept:

-- wright `InfoVersion` class by FastFFI, including two method:
+- write `InfoVersion` class by FastFFI, including two method:
    - `InfoVersion Factory.creat(int version)`
    - `int version()`
-- getcall
-its right number by calling `version()` method.
+- get right number by calling `version()` method.

 ---